 If you fit a category, your CRS cut-off may be lower than general draws.
 Category rules and sizes can change over time.

-Express Entry Eligibility Points and CRS Score
+Eligibility and CRS Score Cut-off for Express Entry

 Who Is Eligible?